Ulixes: Facial Recognition Privacy with Adversarial Machine Learning: Evaluation

 \subsection{Verification}

-Verification is used to check whether two images represent the same person or not.
-It is a widely used evaluation metric for the representational accuracy of facial feature extractors, and we provide a complete study of the effectiveness of our algorithm for this task.

 We use the LFW dataset with its lists of matching and mismatching pairs of images to assess the effects of the cloaks applied to images.
-Verification is done comparing two images' embeddings by computing their Euclidean distance and classifying them as a match if this distance is less than a threshold.
-Different thresholds yield different performances: a low threshold would give a very low error rate for \textit{False Positives}, but also a low \textit{True Positive} rate; setting it to a higher value should dramatically increase the \textit{True Positive} rate, but at the cost of registering higher \textit{False Positive} rates too.
+Verification is done by comparing two images' embeddings by computing their Euclidean distance and classifying them as a match if their distance is less than a threshold.
+Different thresholds yield different results: a low threshold would yield a very low $FP$ rate, but also a low $TP$ rate; setting it to a higher value should dramatically increase the $TP$ rate, but at the cost of registering higher $FP$ rates too.

-Fig. \ref{img:roc} shows the \textit{ROC} curve typically used to evaluate the performance of a facial feature extractor for the verification task.
-The graph is obtained by setting the threshold to $0$ and increasing it with steps of $0.02$ until it reaches the value of $3.0$ (for a total of $150$ values) and calculating the true and false-positive rates for the embeddings used.
+Fig. \ref{img:roc} shows the \textit{ROC} curve typically used to evaluate the efficacy of a facial feature extractor for the verification task.
+The graph is obtained by setting the threshold to $0$ and increasing it with steps of $0.001$ until it reaches the value of $3.0$ (for a total of $150$ values) and calculating the true and false-positive rates for the pairs of embeddings used.
 For comparison, two curves are plotted: the first is calculated using the embeddings as extracted from the original images, while the second is calculated on those of the cloaked images.
 While verification is not perfect on the original face images, it yields quite a high accuracy while keeping the \textit{False Positive} rate to a minimum.
-When images are cloaked, however, verifying whether two images represent the same person or not is almost exactly as accurate as tossing a coin to decide.
-The cloaks applied to the images have, therefore, successfully made it impossible to extract information from them via verification alone.
+When images are cloaked, however, verifying whether two images represent the same person or not is almost as accurate as a coin toss.
+The cloaks applied to the images have, therefore, successfully made it difficult to extract information from them via verification alone.